GoogleChromeLabs/squoosh/src/features/README.md

 - `EncodeOptions` - An interface for the codec's options.
 - `defaultOptions` - An object of type `EncodeOptions`.

-`client/index.ts` which exposes the following.
+`client/index.ts` which exposes the following:

-- `encode` - A method which takes args
+- `encode` - A method which takes args:
   - `AbortSignal`
   - `WorkerBridge`
   - `ImageData`